RolandosG/SM_MindWave/README.md

 Screenshots coming soon.

 ## Features
-Personal User Profiles: Ensure your country of residence is correctly set.
+Personal User Profiles: Ensure your country of residence is correctly set.<br/>
-Global Map Posts: Your posts made every 5 hours will appear on a global map in real-time.
+Global Map Posts: Your posts made every 5 hours will appear on a global map in real-time.<br/>
-Additional Posts: Further posts will be shared but not displayed on the map.
+Additional Posts: Further posts will be shared but not displayed on the map.<br/>
-Map Integration: Uses Leaflet and Google API for geotracking and displaying countries.
+Map Integration: Uses Leaflet and Google API for geotracking and displaying countries.<br/>
-Mood Representation: Country colors represent user experiences on a scale of 1 (bad) to 10 (amazing).
+Mood Representation: Country colors represent user experiences on a scale of 1 (bad) to 10 (amazing).<br/>
-Media Integration: Ability to add GIFs from Giphy in posts.
+Media Integration: Ability to add GIFs from Giphy in posts.<br/>
-Infinite Scrolling Feeds: Scroll through 'My Feed' for followed user posts and 'Explore Feed' for discovering new posts.
+Infinite Scrolling Feeds: Scroll through 'My Feed' for followed user posts and 'Explore Feed' for discovering new posts.<br/>
-Themes: Choose between dark and light themes.
+Themes: Choose between dark and light themes.<br/>
-Trending Tab: Stay updated with current trends and like what's trending.
+Trending Tab: Stay updated with current trends and like what's trending.<br/>
-Social Interaction: View, like, follow/unfollow other user profiles.
+Social Interaction: View, like, follow/unfollow other user profiles.<br/>
-Account Management: Options to delete your account and access a help/FAQ page.
+Account Management: Options to delete your account and access a help/FAQ page.<br/>

 ## Contributions
 This is a solo project by Rolandos Georgoulis.
 For inquiries or suggestions, please reach out to me at georgoulis.rolandos@gmail.com.